Tbilisi, Georgia, Europe - Pictures of the Old City (KGB, Still Watching You!)

 Tbilisi is an ancient city in an ancient country, with the pride of culture to match.
 This is no mere (ex) Soviet satellite.
 They have their own language, their own unique alphabet which is quite different from both Russian and Western Europe.
 Their cuisine is highly distinctive, and rich, making much use of dairy products.
 And they pride themselves as being the wine cradle of Europe, sticking to traditional methods that have largely been driven out of France, Germany and Italy by commercial pressures.
 I can vouch for the wine, especially the deep rich reds, though the locals tend to favour their white wines for everyday drinking.

-A couple of disclaimers - the pictures are by mobile phone in failing available light, and are not of particularly good quality.
+A couple of disclaimers - the pictures are by a 2010 mobile phone VGA camera, in failing available light, and are not of particularly good quality.
 I have also airbrushed out people's faces.
-Georgia was recently at war with Russia and there are still, shall we say, tensions in the Caucuses.
+Georgia had recently been at war with Russia and there were still, shall we say, tensions in the Caucuses.
 It pays to be careful.

 Pictures from Tbilisi, Georgia